SuperLan11/SEO_Website/README.md

 * Sebastian Lopez: Created the about page

 ## How to Use the Website
 Download the zip file from the green code button, extract the folder, and open the index.html file in the extracted folder.
-As a side note, we used AI-generated art for the Neon Lightwear, Snowflake Sneakers, Controller Kicks, and logo images.